 Both Hawkins and Chase served as chief financial officer for the Indiana Commission for Higher Education and hold Masters’ degrees from Butler University.
 Hawkins also served in financial roles at Ball State University and Butler University.

-Ivy Tech Community College is the state’s largest public postsecondary institution and the nation’s largest singly accredited institution of higher education.
-It serves as the state’s engine of workforce development, offering affordable degree programs and training that are aligned with the needs of its community along with courses and programs that transfer to other colleges and universities in Indiana.
+Ivy Tech Community College serves communities across Indiana, providing world-class education and driving economic transformation.
+It is the state’s largest public postsecondary institution and the nation’s largest singly accredited institution of higher education.
+It serves as the state’s engine of workforce development, offering high-value degree programs and training that are aligned with the needs of its communities, along with courses and programs that transfer to other colleges and universities in Indiana.
 It is accredited by the Higher Learning Commission and a member of the North Central Association.